kevincobain2000/email_extractor/README.md

 - v2.0 - 100x performance improvement by using goroutines
 - v2.5 - 2x performance improvement by not opening the same url again
 - v2.6 - Added depth of crawling urls
+- v2.7 - Limit emails addresses, and possible fix on relative urls